Plasma/csv-to-table/README.md

 ## Quick Start

-Select the rows of CSV text (or no selection, to convert the entire document) and then via the command pallette choose __Convert to table from CSV/TSV/PSV__ to have the text replaced with an ASCII formatted table.
+Select the rows of CSV text (or no selection, to convert the entire document) and then via the command palette choose __Convert to table from CSV/TSV/PSV__ to have the text replaced with an ASCII formatted table.

 ## Features